GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/index.md

-This advanced workshop is an introduction to...
+This advanced workshop is an introduction to the stochastic simulation of Gene Regulatory Networks (GRNs) using the R package `sismonr`.
+You will learn the basics of simulating GRNs, and how to scale up simulations on a HPC.

 ## Pre-workshop information

 ## Prerequisites

+- Familiarity with bash and R
+- Basic molecular biology knowledge preferred (gene expression and regulation)
+- HPC knowledge preferred

 ## Learning goals